Crafter-Y/CraftingHomes/README.md

 Several things can be configured in the `config.yml` file.

 - maxHomes: The maximum amount of homes a player can have, default: 3
+- language: The language to use, default: en

+You can add your own language by creating a new file your_language.lang.yml

 ## Roadmap
 - [x] Persistent Data Storage